Counterprotesters expected to dwarf white supremacists in DC

 Last year, on Aug.
 12, hundreds of white nationalists — including neo-Nazis, skinheads and Ku Klux Klan members — descended on Charlottesville in part to protest the city’s decision decided to remove a monument to Confederate Gen. Robert E. Lee from a park.

-Violent fighting broke out between attendees and counterprotesters that day.
-Authorities eventually forced the crowd to disperse, but a car later barreled into a crowd of peaceful counterprotesters, killing 32-year-old Heather Heyer.
+Violent fighting broke out between attendees and counterprotesters.
+Authorities eventually forced the crowd to disperse, but a car later barreled into a crowd of peaceful counterprotesters, killing Heyer and injuring dozens more.
 A state police helicopter later crashed, killing two troopers.

 Heyer’s mother, Susan Bro, told The Associated Press that she has been dreading the anniversary of her daughter’s death for months.
-On Sunday morning, she plans to bring flowers to the spot where her daughter was killed.
+On Sunday afternoon, she plans to bring flowers to the spot where her daughter was killed.

 Bro likened losing a child to standing in shallow water as waves roll continually in: “You let the wave wash over, and you don’t chase it.
 You let it go and you’re OK until the next one comes.
 But today, I feel like high tide is in.”

-Note: This story has been updated to correct that Bro plans to visit the site where her daughter was killed Sunday afternoon.